Accessibility statement for T Levels: the next level qualification

 The Education and Skills Funding Agency is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

-This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliance issues already mentioned.
+This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 (opens in a new window or tab) AA standard, due to the non-compliance issues already mentioned.

 How we tested this website

-This website was last tested on 20 September 2019 by the ESFA development team who built the website.
+This website was last tested on 25 October 2019 by the Digital Accessibility Centre (DAC).

 What we’re doing to improve accessibility